 This is a much longer run time than other electrospun nanofiber membranes in previous studies that ran for less than 50 hours with high water vapor flow.

-“The coaxial electrospun nanofiber membrane has a strong potential for the treatment of seawater solutions.
-It is the most serious candidate for large-scale use, ”he says Yunchul Woo, lead researcher of the study.
+"The coaxial electrospun nanofiber membrane has strong potential for the treatment of seawater solutions.
+It is the most serious candidate for large-scale use," he says.
+Yunchul Woo, lead researcher of the study.

 Currently, the main method of seawater desalination is reverse osmosis.
 An approach adopted in around 20.000 specialized factories around the world.

 Unfortunately, reverse osmosis uses a huge amount of energy and this seawater desalination process generates harmful waste, usually dumped back into the sea or ocean.